google/bumble/docs/mkdocs/src/platforms/android.md

 To connect a Bumble host stack to a Root Canal virtual controller instance, use the bumble `android-emulator` transport in `host` mode (the default).

-!!! example "Running the example GATT server connected to the emulator"
+!!! example "Run the example GATT server connected to the emulator"
     ``` shell
     $ python run_gatt_server.py device1.json android-emulator
     ```